Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Introduction

-\paragraph{Dynamic Logic.} We argue that Dynamic Logic (DL) provides a strong foundation for reasoning about heterogeneous systems due to both its expressiveness and its structural properties.
-DL generalizes traditional verification techniques, such as Hoare logic~\cite{DBLP:journals/cacm/Hoare69} or Dijkstra's predicate transformers~\cite{Dijkstra_Predicate_Transformers}, by treating programs as first-class citizens of the logic embedded within modalities (rather than residing outside the logic).
-This enables DL to specify and verify properties about how systems evolve, whether described by imperative languages~\cite{harel_first-order_1979,KeYBook} or hybrid dynamics~\cite{Platzer08}.
-Crucially, treating programs within modalities gives rise to a fully compositional logic: DL naturally supports properties such as liveness~\cite{DBLP:journals/fac/TanP21} or incorrectness~\cite{DBLP:conf/tap/RummerS07} as well as hyperproperties (e.g. refinement~\cite{Ulbrich2013,DBLP:conf/lics/LoosP16,prebet_uniform_2024} or secure information flow~\cite{beckert_information_2013}) \emph{without necessitating specialized logics} as would be the case for, e.g., Hoare logic.
-However, prior DL frameworks are confined to a \emph{single, fixed programming language}, and thus remain ill-suited for verifying heterogeneous systems that combine components from multiple ``worlds'' (e.g. Java code and hybrid systems).
+\paragraph{Dynamic Logic.} We argue that Dynamic Logic (DL) provides a strong foundation for reasoning about heterogeneous systems due to its expressiveness and its structural properties.
+DL generalizes traditional verification techniques~\cite{DBLP:journals/cacm/Hoare69,Dijkstra_Predicate_Transformers} by treating programs as first-class citizens of the logic embedded within modalities (rather than residing outside the logic).
+This enables DL to specify a large variety of systems including imperative languages~\cite{harel_first-order_1979} or hybrid systems~\cite{Platzer08}.
+Crucially, DL's treatment of programs gives rise to a fully compositional logic that naturally supports properties such as liveness~\cite{DBLP:journals/fac/TanP21} or incorrectness~\cite{DBLP:conf/tap/RummerS07} as well as hyperproperties (e.g. refinement~\cite{Ulbrich2013,DBLP:conf/lics/LoosP16,prebet_uniform_2024} or secure information flow~\cite{beckert_information_2013}) \emph{without necessitating specialized logics} (as necessary for, e.g., Hoare logic).
+However, prior DL frameworks are confined to a \emph{single, fixed programming language}, and are thus ill-suited for verifying heterogeneous systems that combine components from multiple ``worlds'' (e.g. Java code and hybrid systems).
+As a lighter-weight counterpart to \del{L12}{(propositional)} DL, Kleene Algebra with Tests~\cite{DBLP:journals/toplas/Kozen97} (KAT) is an \del{L12}{established,} effective methodology for (automated) program verification.
+L12{Our approach also integrates with program rewriting via KAT to ease heterogeneous verification.} \del{L12}{We introduce a proof calculus capable of combining KAT reasoning with deductive DL reasoning.
+Section X demonstrates how this combination can be leveraged to ease heterogeneous systems verification.}